-- be familiar with and ensure the school adheres at all times to the requirements of the Health and Safety at Work etc. Act 1974 and any other health and safety legislation and codes of practice that are relevant to the work of the school, in particular the Management of Health and Safety and Work Regulations; - ensure that all staff have been carefully selected to meet our requirements for the health, safety and security of the children in our care; - where appropriate, ensure that staff and parents are made aware of risks identified and of the systems and procedures we put in place to deal with these risks; - provide arrangements that recognise our responsibilities to visitors, contractors and the public who may be affected by our activities and provide safe equipment, safe play areas, safe access and egress and maintain them in good order; - to have a clear understanding on actions to take in the event of any emergencies; - to train and supervise all our staff in the particular health and safety issues that affect children and ensure that activities undertaken by the school both on and away from school site are risk assessed and safely managed; - monitor and review this Policy and the various systems procedures in accordance with statutory requirements; - Comply with the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
+- be familiar with and ensure the school adheres at all times to the requirements of the Health and Safety at Work etc. Act 1974 and any other health and safety legislation and codes of practice that are relevant to the work of the school, in particular the Management of Health and Safety and Work Regulations; - ensure compliance with the Health and Safety requirements of the NMS for RSS specifically, and that this compliance is evidenced: - ensure that all staff have been carefully selected to meet our requirements for the health, safety and security of the children in our care: - where appropriate, ensure that staff and parents are made aware of risks identified and of the systems and procedures we put in place to deal with these risks; - provide arrangements that recognise our responsibilities to visitors, contractors and the public who may be affected by our activities and provide safe equipment, safe play areas, safe access and egress and maintain them in good order; - to have a clear understanding on actions to take in the event of any emergencies; - to train and supervise all our staff in the particular health and safety issues that affect children and ensure that activities undertaken by the school both on and away from school site are risk assessed and safely managed; - monitor and review this Policy and the various systems procedures in accordance with statutory requirements; - Comply with the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).